What attribution means in marketing

 If you use specialized services such as OWOX BI Attribution, you can avoid most problems with implementing it.

-Configuring OWOX BI Attribution does not require in-depth technical knowledge, and the Funnel Based model takes into account all customer touchpoints, considering both online and offline data from your CRM system.
+Configuring OWOX BI Attribution does not require in-depth technical knowledge, and the ML Funnel Based model takes into account all customer touchpoints, considering both online and offline data from your CRM system.

 If you need a custom solution, OWOX BI analysts are always happy to help.